oracle/terraform-provider-oci/website/docs/d/database_db_systems.html.markdown

 * `lifecycle_details` - Additional information about the current lifecycleState.
 * `listener_port` - The port number configured for the listener on the DB system.
 * `node_count` - The number of nodes in the DB system.
 For RAC DB systems, the value is greater than 1.
+* `nsg_ids` - The list of Network Security Group [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) associated with this DB system.
+A maximum of 5 allowed.
 * `reco_storage_size_in_gb` - The RECO/REDO storage size, in gigabytes, that is currently allocated to the DB system.
 Applies only for virtual machine DB systems.
 * `scan_dns_record_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the DNS record for the SCAN IP addresses that are associated with the DB system.
 * `scan_ip_ids` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Single Client Access Name (SCAN) IP addresses associated with the DB system.
 SCAN IP addresses are typically used for load balancing and are not assigned to any interface.
 Oracle Clusterware directs the requests to the appropriate nodes in the cluster.